 - 1 Cup Jasmine rice (any white rice)- rinsed

-- 2" ginger- thinly julienne + 1 Tbsp finely grated
+- 2 inches ginger, thinly julienne + 1 tablespoon finely grated

 - Place 7 cups of chicken stock in a lidded medium-large pot and bring to a boil on high heat.
 Add the rice and julienne ginger, lower the heat to low; put the lid on and let it simmer for one hour or according to your desired consistency, stirring once in a while.
 If it gets too thick, add the remaining chicken stock.
 For the last 10 minutes, add the remaining grated ginger, season with fish sauce and or salt and pepper to taste. serve with sliced scallions and any toppings of your choice. (see note)

 Using Pressure cooker